 Then ask a friend or family member to write five positive attributes about you.
 "None of them usually focuses on appearance," Watson says.

 Being kinder to yourself is important.
 Actively avoiding negative language to talk about yourself can help.
 Engaging in self-care, whether that's putting on a face mask or spending a few minutes meditating, can also be a great help.

-Bradder says she watches online positive affirmation videos to challenge negative body image.
+Bradder says she watches online positive affirmation videos to challenge negative thoughts about our body image.

 "I usually do this while I remove my make-up and brush my hair as a form of self-care," she says.
 "I am trying to learn to treat myself gently and recognise the great things my body can do and that I shouldn't be so hard on it."

 Cut down on social media

 Spending less time on social media reduces the opportunity to compare yourself with others.

 Tanya*, 27, who struggles with poor body image, says she took herself off Facebook and altered who she follows on Instagram.

 "Now I only follow close friends and a myriad of artists, cartoonists, illustrators, creative types, and travel channels, which all endeavour to inspire and not have a negative mental impact," she says.